'No playbook' for AI bubble fears, says Deutsche Bank investment arm CEO

 LONDON :The explosion in the value of artificial intelligence stocks poses risks to global markets for which there is "no playbook", the CEO of Deutsche Bank's 1.1 trillion euro ($1.3 trillion) money manager DWS told Reuters, amid growing concerns that the sector is in a bubble.

-The AI stocks frenzy has drawn comparisons with the 1990s dotcom boom and bust, but DWS's Stefan Hoops said today's rally was different as it was being driven by everyday retail investors – not institutions – and they had yet to be tested.
+The AI stocks frenzy has drawn comparisons with the 1990s dotcom boom and bust, but DWS's Stefan Hoops said the recent rally was different as it was being driven by everyday retail investors – not institutions – and they had yet to be tested.

+The so-called 'Magnificent Seven' - including Nvidia and Meta - have seen their share prices soar, fuelling fears about the scale of market exposure to just a few names.
+Technology firms are among the stock market's big fallers in recent days, although they are still well up on the year.

-The Frankfurt-based asset manager is examining whether such a boom could unravel at a faster pace, Hoops said in an interview, adding that the many retail investors sitting on big gains on stocks such as Nvidia could be quick to sell if sentiment soured.
+Frankfurt-based DWS is examining whether the boom could unravel at a faster pace, Hoops said in an interview on Thursday, adding that the many retail investors sitting on big gains on stocks such as Nvidia could be quick to sell if sentiment soured.

 While institutional investors studied traditional metrics to assess if stocks are overvalued, retail investors often do not and many 'buy the dip' when there are declines, Hoops said.
 How they would behave during a sustained drop was unknown, he added.